nuuuwan/manifesto_monitoring/data/manifestos/npp_manifesto.md

 Due to a lack of low-cost raw materials, new technological innovations, and limited investments in research and development, the industry has achieved only a tiny portion in the international arena.
 Further, brain drain has affected the industry’s lack of trained labour, daily operations, and development.

 Past governments invested loans from local banks and two-party and multi-party loans in construction projects, and the lack of benefits from these projects contributed greatly to the country’s loan crisis.

-#### Principles

-- 3.15.P1) A creative construction industry

-- 3.15.P2) Transparent and fair procurement

-- 3.15.P3) Monitoring, supporting, and regulating the construction sector

-- 3.15.P4) Fair competition and equal access among entrepreneurs

-- 3.15.P5) Quality employment with job security, fair wages, and opportunities for skill

-- 3.15.P6) velopment based on new architectural knowledge

 #### Activities